Chapter 4: Construction Details, Section 17: Clearing and Grubbing

 - Review the plans, special provisions, and right-of-way agreements for details that may require special staking or issuing change orders.

-- Ensure the approval of the water pollution control plan.
-Review the plan to ensure clearing and grubbing conforms to the water pollution control plan.
+- Verify the approval of the water pollution control plan.
+Review the plan to make sure clearing and grubbing conforms to the water pollution control plan.

-- Ensure the clear marking of features and facilities that are to be preserved.
+- Check that there is clear marking of features and facilities that are to be preserved.
 Review and verify the contractor’s submitted list of existing irrigation system deficiencies.

 - Discuss with the contractor such items as the marking of any special locations, including environmentally sensitive areas and any other areas to be cleared.
 Call the contractor’s attention to any environmental commitments Caltrans made or any regulations or permits other agencies require, or both.